sergiodxa/remix-utils/README.md

 For Server-Sent Events to work, your server must support HTTP streaming.
 If you don't get SSE to work check if your deployment platform has support for it.

-Because SSE count towards the limit of HTTP connections per domain, the useEventSource hook keeps a global map of connections based on the provided URL and options, as long as they are the same the hook will open a single SSE connection and share it between instances of the hook.
+Because SSE count towards the limit of HTTP connections per domain, the useEventSource hook keeps a global map of connections based on the provided URL and options, as long as they are the same, the hook will open a single SSE connection and share it between instances of the hook.

 Once there are no more instances of the hook re-using a connection, it will be closed and removed from the map.